uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/tasks-outside-mtd-software.html.md

 After a business has been updated as ceased, it can be seen almost immediately in software when the next API call is made to the [Business Details API](/api-documentation/docs/api/service/business-details-api/).
 Customers can submit updates or an annual return for this new business on the same day.

 In the future, it will be possible to reopen a closed business or change an incorrectly entered end date.

-### Future development

-The following tasks are scheduled for future development and we will provide more information about them when available:

-- change business details
-- change the amount of a payment on account
-- print a Self Assessment SA302 tax calculation
-- request a budget payment plan
-- request a time to pay
-- provide bank details for future refunds
-- leave MTD as a voluntary customer
-- sign up to MTD as a voluntary customer for those who have previously opted out of MTD

 ## Making a payment